ddev/ddev/docs/users/performance.md

 ## Docker Desktop for Mac Settings

 Docker Desktop for Mac has a number of settings that you'll want to pay attention to.
 Under "Advanced" in the "Resources" section in "Preferences", you can adjust the amount of memory, disk, and CPUs allocated to Docker.
 While the defaults work well for a small project or two, you may want to adjust these upward based on your experience.
 The default memory allocation is 2GB, but many people raise it to 4-5GB or even higher.
-The disk allocation almost always needs to be raised to accomodate increased downloaded images.
+The disk allocation almost always needs to be raised to accommodate increased downloaded images.
 Your experience will determine what to do with CPUs.

 ## Using NFS to Mount the Project into the Web Container